rgildiaz/ITI/bidi-test.md

 ```

 ## iPerf & Testing
-To start iPerf and begin testing the network, I SSH'd into all 12 interfaces, each in a different instance of command prompt.
+To start iPerf and begin testing the network, I SSH'd into all 12 interfaces from my laptop, each in a different instance of command prompt.
 ```
 ssh username@192.168.2.xxx
 ```

-On the server interfaces, I started the iPerf listener with the following:
+On the interfaces I needed to configure as iPerf servers, I started the iPerf listener with the following:
 ```
 iperf3 -s -B 192.168.2.xxx -p 600x
 ```
-> replace 192.168.2.xxx with the appropriate ip for the interface, and increment 600x each time. e.g. ``iperf3 -s -B 192.168.2.111 -p 6000``, ``iperf3 -s -B 192.168.2.112 -p 6001``, etc.
+> Replace ``192.168.2.xxx`` with the appropriate ip for the interface, and increment 600x each time. e.g. ``iperf3 -s -B 192.168.2.111 -p 6000``, ``iperf3 -s -B 192.168.2.112 -p 6001``, etc.
+In this case, ``-s`` indicates that this is a server interface, ``-B`` binds the iPerf instance to the specified IP (this is important since the logic supply has 6 different interfaces which can all be accessed), and ``-p`` indicates the port number.
+For more information about the available parameters, see the [iPerf documentation](https://iperf.fr/iperf-doc.php#3doc).

 You should see the following (replace 6000 with the appropriate port number):
 ```
 -----------------------------------------------------------